WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/br_table
 - the instruction (BR_TABLE l* l') is valid with the function type t_1* :: t* -> t_2* if:
-  - For all l in l*, the result type C.LABELS[l] exists.
+  - For all l in l*:
+    - the result type C.LABELS[l] exists.
-  - For all l in l*, the value type sequence t* matches C.LABELS[l].
+  - For all l in l*:
+    - the value type sequence t* matches C.LABELS[l].
   - the result type C.LABELS[l'] exists.
   - t* matches C.LABELS[l'].